GoogleForCreators/web-stories-wp/readme.txt

 2. Easily create Web Stories with our drag-and-drop editor.
 3. Explore our WYSIWYG editor with easy access to many editing tools (shown here: zooming and cropping media)
 4. Get started building your first story by editing one of our expressive, fully built template stories included with the editor.

-== Terms of Service ==

-By using this plugin, you agree to [Google's Terms of Service](https://policies.google.com/terms).
-By using third-party imagery and video provided by [Unsplash](https://unsplash.com/terms), [Coverr](https://coverr.co/license) and [Tenor](https://tenor.com/legal-terms), you agree to adhere to the respective Terms of Service.

 == Frequently Asked Questions ==